VolatilePulse/PoB-Item-Tester/README.md

 #### Requirements
 * [Autohotkey v1.1](https://www.autohotkey.com/) is required.
 Do not install v1.0 or v2.
 * [[Path of Building (Community Fork)](https://github.com/PathOfBuildingCommunity/PathOfBuilding) is required (supports both the portable and installer versions).

-**Note: The original OpenArl version of PoB is no longer supported!**
+* The original OpenArl version of Path of Building my still work but is no longer supported.
+Time to move on!

 **Note: There have been some issues reported if both the original PoB *and* the community fork are installed - uninstalling BOTH then reinstalling just the community fork should resolve it.
 Using portable versions eliminates this problem.**